 - 1. Intentionally injure any person or threaten to do so. - 2.
 Intentionally damage or remove district property. - 3.
 Disrupt the orderly conduct of classes. - 4.
 Distribute or wear obscene or otherwise inappropriate garments or materials. - 5.
 Intimidate, harass, or discriminate against any person on the basis of a persons' actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, gender, sex, sexual orientation, disability, or any other legally protected status. - 6.
 Enter the BOCES without proper authorization or remain after closing. - 7.
 Obstruct the free movement of anyone where this code applies. - 8.
-Violate the traffic laws. - 9.
-Possess, consume, sell, distribute or exchange, alcoholic beverages, controlled substances or be under the influence of either. - 10.
-Possess or use firearms or other weapons except for law enforcement officers. - 11.
-Loiter.
+Violate the traffic laws. - Possess, consume, sell, distribute or exchange, alcoholic beverages, controlled substances or be under the influence of either. - Possess or use firearms or other weapons except for law enforcement officers. - 11.
+Loiter. - 12.
+Gamble. - 13.
+Refuse to comply with any lawful order of an identifiable BOCES official performing their duties. - 14.
+Willfully incite others to commit acts prohibited by this code. - 15.
+Violate any laws while on BOCES property. - 16.
+Smoke or otherwise use any tobacco product and nicotine products.